 Integrating Scholarship and Teaching: I believe that students learn to be sociologists by conducting their own research.
-Whether I am coaching first and second-year graduate students through developing successful NSF-GRFP proposals and Master’s Theses, helping seniors finish their capstone projects, or introducing undergraduate Research Methods students to the process of social inquiry, my focus is on teaching them to articulat their sociological interests in a rigorous, scientific way.
-I am eager to further integrate scholarship and teaching by training students as research assistants and collaborating with them onresearch.
-By improving their analytic and communication skills through actual research experience, my students will be better prepared for any post-graduation plans.
+My focus is on teaching student to articulate their interests in a rigorous, scientific way, regardless of whether I am introducing undergraduate Research Methods students to the process of social inquiry; helping seniors with capstone projects and graduate students with Maters Theses; or advising students on developing successful proposals for NSF, Fulbright, and Ford fellowship competitions.
+I am currently working to further integrate scholarship and teaching by training students as research assistants and collaborating with them on research.
+By improving their analytic and communication skills through actual research experience, my students are better prepared for any post-graduation plans.

-Through travel classes — like the three-week Gender and Society in India class that I helped lead for Pacific University — my students fully immerse themselves in the core sociological task of learning to see the familiar in the strange and to see the strange in the familiar.
+Study Abroad: Through travel classes — like the three-week Gender and Society in India class that I helped lead for Pacific University — my students fully immerse themselves in the core sociological task of learning to see the familiar in the strange and to see the strange in the familiar.
 In so doing, they also learn to see themselves as citizens of the world.
 I believe that such courses allow students who are unable to participate in a traditional study abroad semester to benefit from the study abroad experience.
-I know the value of these classes first-hand because I used just such a class to develop a successful Fulbright Student Research Grant proposal my senior year of college.
+I know the value of these classes first-hand because I used just such a class to develop a successful Fulbright Student Research Grant proposal during my senior year of college.